Walther Nernst: Early years

-Family history
+Studies

-Nernst married Emma Lohmeyer in 1892 with whom he had two sons and three daughters.
-Both of Nernst's sons died fighting in World War I. With his colleagues at the University of Leipzig, Jacobus Henricus van’t Hoff and Svante Arrhenius, was establishing the foundations of a new theoretical and experimental field of inquiry within chemistry and suggested setting fire to unused coal seams to increase the global temperature.
-He was a vocal critic of Adolf Hitler and Nazism, and two of his three daughters married Jewish men.
-After Hitler came to power they emigrated, one to England and the other to Brazil.
+Nernst started undergraduate studies at the University of Zürich in 1883, then after an interlude in Berlin, he returned to Zürich.
+He wrote his thesis at University of Graz, where Ludwig Boltzmann was professor, though he worked under the direction of Albert von Ettinghausen.
+They discovered the Ettingshausen and Nernst effects: that a magnetic field applied perpendicular to a metallic conductor in a temperature gradient gives rise to an electrical potential difference, reciprocally, an electric potential difference produces a thermal gradient.
+Next, he moved to the University of Würzburg under Friedrich Kohlrausch where he submitted and defended his thesis.

-Career
+Professional career

-Nernst started university at Zurich in 1883, then after an interlude in Berlin, he returned to Zurich.
-He wrote his thesis at Graz where Boltzmann was professor, though he worked under the direction of Ettinghausen.
-They discovered the Nernst effect: that a magnetic field applied perpendicular to a metallic conductor in a temperature gradient gives rise to an electrical potential difference.
-Next, he moved to Würzburg under Kohlrausch where he submitted and defended his thesis.
-Ostwald recruited him to the first department of physical chemistry at Leipzig.
+Wilhelm Ostwald recruited him to the first department of physical chemistry at Leipzig University.
 Nernst moved there as an assistant, working on the thermodynamics of electrical currents in solutions.
-Promoted to lecturer, he taught briefly at Heidelberg and then moved to Göttingen.
-Three years later, he was offered a professorship in Munich, to keep him in Prussia the government created a chair for him at Göttingen.
+Promoted to lecturer, he taught briefly at the Heidelberg University and then moved to the University of Göttingen.
+Three years later, he was offered a professorship in Munich.
+To keep him in Prussia the government created a chair for him at Göttingen.
 There, he wrote a celebrated textbook Theoretical Chemistry, which was translated into English, French, and Russian.
 He also derived the Nernst equation for the electrical potential generated by unequal concentrations of an ion separated by a membrane that is permeable to the ion.
 His equation is widely used in cell physiology and neurobiology.